xcart/xcart-docs/_pages/kb_en/modules/canadian_taxes/canadian_taxes_setup.md

     *  **Merchant Tax Number** : Use this field to specify your tax identification number.
 This value will be shown on the invoices of orders with GST/PST applied.
 If you need to change the wording of this phrase, follow the "Rename label" link below the field name to do it.

-3. Proceed to {% link "provincial tax rates set-up" ref_0ODNArlF %}.
+3. Complete {% link "provincial tax rates setup" ref_0ODNArlF %}.

 4. Make sure the Canadian taxes calculation is enabled in your store.
 This is controlled by the **Tax enabled/Tax disabled** button to the right of the “Tax title” field.